-Under the hood of data intensive systems
+Under the hood of a data-intensive application

-Data is one of the most important assets right now and it is established that ‘The Future is Data-Driven’. :computer:
+Data is one of the most important assets right now and it is established that ‘The Future is Data-Driven’.

 Some time back, I started reading the brilliant book ‘Designing Data-Intensive Applications’ by Martin Kleppman.
 The book impressed me as a modern-day textbook for anyone who wants to understand in-depth what it takes to design, build, and maintain a data-intensive application.